abourget/fde-mtl/content/posts/andrew-mullins-conference.en.md

 categories:
  - news
 date: 2016-01-15T01:29:35-05:00
-title: Parenting for Character, by Dr. Andrew Mulling - June 5th 2016
+title: Parenting for Character, by Dr. Andrew Mullins - June 5th 2016

 ---

-#### Parenting for Character in Today's World

 Dr. Andrew Mullins is an Adjunct Associate Professor at University of Notre Dame, Australia.